Valerie Ponzio press photo

 Sammy Arriaga

-Taking back Miami, Arriaga is proudly showcasing his Cuban/Latino upbringing with songs like "Country Side" and "Cold in Miami."
-On top of his prowess as a songwriter, Arriaga has garnered attention — not just musically, but also through his unconventional approach to the music business with the implementation of NFTs in his music releases.
-This has given him a unique perspective and independence in financing his country music career in a way no one else has currently been able to achieve on as big of a financial scale as he's managed to achieve.
+Taking back Miami, Sammy Arriaga proudly showcases his Cuban/Latino upbringing with songs such as "Country Side" and "Cold in Miami."
+On top of his prowess as a songwriter, Arriaga has garnered attention — not just musically but also through his unconventional approach to the music business with the implementation of NFTs (non-fungible tokens) in his music releases.
+This has given him a unique perspective and independence in financing his country music career in a way no one else has currently been able to achieve on as big of a financial scale.

 Valerie Ponzio